-This is a guide to the spare parts and servicing of a Dux Airoheat.
-These are the majority of issues that arise with the product from a plumber with a restricted electrical license perspective .
-All other issues we would recommend a refrigeration mechanic to attend to or depending on the age condemn the unit “beyond Economical Repair”.
+This is a guide to the spare parts and servicing of a Dux Airoheat Heat Pump direct from a heat pump hot water specialist with a restricted electrical license.
+This page discusses some issues that may arise with a Dux Airoheat Heat Pump.
+For all other issues, I would recommend a refrigeration mechanic to attend.
+The refrigeration mechanic will be able to assess things further and depending on the age of the unit condemn it “beyond Economical Repair”.

-Airoheat fan is mounted a little differently to other heat pumps in the market being mounted horizontally on top of the heat pump.
-This unfortunately allows water ingress through to the bearings of the fan.
-This causes failing of the fan over time and sometimes a swirling noise or metallic clunking sound.
+The Dux Airoheat fan is mounted a little differently to other heat pumps in the market.
+It is mounted horizontally on top of the heat pump.
+This positioning unfortunately allows water ingress through to the bearings of the fan.
+This in turn causes failing of the fan over time and sometimes a swirling noise or metallic clunking sound.

-Failing of the fan can cause issues with efficiency and even cause the top of the Airoheat to ice up.
-I have literally had the whole top of the heat pump turned into a block of ice and need to be thawed out to allow any works to be done.
+Problems that arise from failing of the fan include causing issues with efficiency and even causing the top of the Airoheat to ice up.
+I have literally had the whole top of the heat pump turned into a block of ice which needed to be thawed out to allow any works to be done.
 The top of the heat pump icing up can also cause issues to the hot logic with water ingress.
 Please check this if this has happened as you are likely to get caught out.

 This style had 4 wires that were all colour coded connecting to push style connector.
 Unfortunately when replacing the fan you need to use the existing connector that was on the old fan.

 The newer style fan is a much easier replacement.
 The fan pushes onto a plug on the hot logic box and has a small back nut for tightening.